aws/aws-cdk/CONTRIBUTING.md

 This document describes how to set up a development environment and submit your contributions.
 Please read it carefully and let us know if it's not up-to-date (even better, submit a PR with your  corrections ;-)).

+## Development Environment

+The AWS CDK is primarily written in TypeScript, but packaged using [jsii](https://github.com/awslabs/jsii) to multiple programming languages.
+A full build of the repo is likely to be quite overwhelming and requires a broad set of compilation tools.

+Our build pipeline uses the [superchain](https://github.com/awslabs/aws-delivlib/tree/master/superchain) docker image.
+See the superchain [README](https://github.com/awslabs/aws-delivlib/tree/master/superchain/README.md) for instructions on how to create the superchain image on your local machine and use it to build locally.

+When you first clone the repo, it is recommended that you perform at least one full build to ensure you have all the generated files in place

 ## Pull Requests

 1. If there isn't one already, open an issue describing what you intend to contribute.
 It's useful to communicate in